Malinza/Malinza/README.md

-- 👋 Hi, I’m @Malinza
+- 👋 Hi, I’m Ibrahim Malinza
-- 👀 I’m interested in Programming
+- 👀 I’m interested in Programming with any language
+- 🫡 I'm a coding enthusiast
-- 🌱 I’m currently learning Frappe
+- 🌱 I’m currently learning Frappe Framewok build on top of python
 - 💞️ I’m looking to collaborate on any matter on programming
 - 📫 How to reach me is via email imalinza20@gmail.com